ArthKate/JS-challenges/README.md

 ## Contributing

-- Contributors can refactor the function and also add commits to explain what they are doing
+- Contributors can refactor the function so that params can be entered using a prompt

 ## License